marcpage/libernet/notes.md

 * List of pending transactions which not only include new pending transactions but also pending transactions not in the reach.
 * List of cancelation requests for pending transactions.

+The transaction block description is about 200 bytes plus about 600 bytes per transaction.
 ```
 {
 	"index": transaction index starting at zero for prime block,